elevu/flightSearchApp/README.md

 - Improve responsive design, it's partially responsive but not fully
 - Add complete integration and E2E test coverage
 - Address some compatibility issues with Ant Design and React 19
+- Improve form validation, being showed only on Submit